• Skip to primary navigation

 Cooking Air-Fried Falafel

-Since the falafel dough is a bit sticky, I suggest air frying in batches, a single layer at a time.
+• Since the falafel dough is a bit sticky, I suggest air frying in batches, one layer at a time.
 This allows for the falafel to cook evenly.

 Air-fried falafel recipe shaped into oval forms on a baking sheet with a silicone baking mat.

-In order to batch cook, I suggest rolling the falafel mixture into balls or spheres and place them on a baking sheet and then transferring them to the air-fryer basket.
+• To batch cook, I suggest rolling the falafel mixture into balls or spheres, placing them on a baking sheet, and then transferring them to the air-fryer basket.

 Air Fryer Recommendations

-Even though kitchen appliances are my favorite, you don't need to spend a fortune to get a great air-fryer.
-Instead, opt for one with high approval ratings, as well as easy to use.
+• Even though kitchen appliances are my favorite, you don't need to spend a fortune to get a great air-fryer.
+Instead, opt for one that has high approval ratings and is easy to use.

-I recently bought a Cuisinart Air Fryer, which also bakes, broils, toasts, grills, and warms.
+• I recently bought a Cuisinart Air Fryer, which bakes broils, toasts, grills, and warms.

 Falafel balls in a base of an air fryer.